JoranJix/Undressify/README.md

 ### Version 1.3

-- Outfit change for others are back.
+- Outfit change for others is back.
 Check the options menu

 ### Version 1.1